arbartl/launch-school/rb101/RB109_definitions.md

 i += 5
 ```

 On line 1 we are initializing the local variable `i` and assigning it to the Integer object `0`.
-On line 2, we are reassigning tje local variable `i` to the return value of value of a method invocation of `Integer#+` on the local variable `i` with the Integer object `5` passed to it as an argument.
+On line 2, we are reassigning the local variable `i` to the return value of value of a method invocation of `Integer#+` on the local variable `i` with the Integer object `5` passed to it as an argument.

 ## Common Collection Methods